Planning, Organizing, Directing & Controlling is the definition of Management.

 Although recently retired from the active practice of law, during his 25-year career he was a member of the National Academy of Elder Law Attorneys (NAELA), an ACTEC Fellow—the highest designation for trust and estate attorneys in the U.S. —and was AV®-rated by Martindale-Hubbell®, the country’s preeminent lawyer rating service.

 This trust has Living Trust features built on an Irrevocable Trust format.
 Among its features of asset protection and probate avoidance, it is flexible allowing grantor control with a distribution feature that is quite unique in the field of Estate Planning.

 The Safeguard Trust was developed for and is annually updated for Cornerstone Estate Plans, Inc. a private membership group.
 Members enjoy personal legal advice via their licensed preferred attorney network for a $30/year membership, which includes no fee updates to their documents and estate settlement assistance when requested.

-The VIP Insider is a member/manager for Cornerstone Estate Plans, Inc.
+Gem State Paralegal Planning is a member/manager for Cornerstone Estate Plans, Inc.

 Over 95% of trusts designed for retirement life are Revocable Living Trusts.
 While they serve privacy and distribution purposes, important tax and asset protection needs are omitted.

 A newer format of this specialty trust has been created that is specifically designed to serve Retirees and anyone planning for their later years.